Kamala Harris win inspires women and girls nationwide

-DETROIT (AP) — When Ashley Richardson-George’s 5-year-old daughter saw Vice President-elect Kamala Harris wearing a white suffragette suit during her prime-time victory speech on Saturday, she ran into her room and came back minutes later wearing a white dress and sweater.
+DETROIT (AP) — When Ashley Richardson-George’s 5-year-old daughter saw Kamala Harris wearing a white suffragette suit during her prime-time victory speech on Saturday, she ran into her room and came back minutes later wearing a white dress and sweater.

-Not only did her daughter, Andrea, want to be like Harris, she wanted to look like her, too.
+Not only did her daughter, Andrea, want to be like the Vice President-elect, she wanted to look like her, too.
 And on that night, it was more possible than ever.

 “I was just really happy for her because you really don’t believe that you can be anything that you want unless you see it,” said Richardson-George of New York.
 “So for her, she was like, ‘I can be the president.’
 So to see that glimmer in her eyes as a parent, it really is powerful to me as her mom.”